ALowien/GreatBay_BoxModel/README.md

 #### main_dataformat.R
 ##### Purpose: Read in, process, and clean up water quality concentration data for tidal tributaries to Great Bay and for estuarine monitoring stations in Great Bay.
 ###### Key results from main_dataformat.R saved in /results/main_dataformat
-* "df_conc.csv" - data frame of organized solute concentrations by date and site, corrected for method detection limits (except for DON concentrations)
+* "df_conc.csv" - data frame of organized solute concentrations by date and site, corrected for method detection limits
 * "Q_tidal_tribs" - combined discharge dataframe for Lamprey, Squamscott, and Winnicut Rivers

 #### main_load_calc.R